 The user can adapt the configuration of the network at any time.
 After a configuration has been setup, the new configuration has to be committed in order to be distributed by cfengine [17].
 The whole configuration of the network, including the current configuration of the LiveCD itself can be stored on an USB-storage device, and restored at the next start of the LiveCD.
 Therefore one LiveCD can be used for managing more than one network.
-Its minimal hardware requirements are: i586 compatible processor, 128 MB RAM, ATAPI/IDE CDROM device, USB port.
+Its minimal hardware requirements are: i586 compatible processor, 128 MB RAM, Atapi/IDE cdrom device, USB port.

-The LiveCD offers a development mode besides the management console mode, and when started in development mode, it acts as a full development system for the node image.
+The LiveCD offers a development mode besides the management console mode.
+Started in development mode, the LiveCD acts as full development system for the node image.
 This functionality requires a free hard disk partition.
-In development mode, the user is able to compile and install newly required software for the node-image.
+In development mode, the user is able to compile and install new needed software for the node-image.